 ‘I believe there is a need to take health & safety beyond the workplace’: In conversation with Sanjay Rajasekaran, SHP’s International Rising Star winner

 At Safety & Health Expo in June, Sanjay Rajasekaran was named as the winner of SHP’s International Rising Star award for 2018.
-Having given her a few weeks to let the accolade sink in, SHP caught up with Sanjay to ask him about the achievement and to find out what made him the stand-out choice for the judging panel.
+Having given him a few weeks to let the accolade sink in, SHP caught up with Sanjay to ask him about the achievement and to find out what made him the stand-out choice for the judging panel.

 Sanjay collecting his International Rising Star award from Battersea Power Station’s John Green.